 Emergent legal categories

 In Aotearoa-New Zealand, this deficit in labour has further prompted calls for extensions to current working holidaymakers’ visas.
 An online petition by German working holidaymaker Marie Louisa Bock, which requested a six-month extension to working holidaymakers’ visas, was signed by over 13,000 individuals.
-Bock reasoned that working holidaymakers could fill the country’s anticipated labour shortage in some industries—including horticulture, viticulture and animal husbandry—and that their presence in the country provided more purchasing power to support Aotearoa-New Zealand’s businesses.
-Later in the year, Aotearoa-New Zealand’s government announced that working holidaymakers whose visas expire between 1 November 2020 and 31 March 2021 would be automatically granted an Supplementary Seasonal Employment (SSE) visa, to conduct seasonal work in the horticulture or viticulture industries.
+Bock reasoned that working holidaymakers could fill the country’s expected labour deficit in certain fields —including horticulture, viticulture and animal husbandry—and that their presence in the country could lend “purchasing power” to Aotearoa-New Zealand’s businesses.
+Later in the year, Aotearoa-New Zealand’s government announced that working holidaymakers whose visas expire between 1 November 2020 and 31 March 2021 would be automatically granted an Supplementary Seasonal Employment (SSE) visa, to conduct seasonal work in horticulture or viticulture.
 The labour deficit created by the international mobility restrictions introduced during the pandemic has therefore led to the development of new legal categories intended to fill this shortage.

 Everyday labour experiences

 Meanwhile, the everyday labour experiences of au pairs in Australia and Aotearoa-New Zealand reflect the countries’ childcare labour deficit, and the au pair industry’s gendered, domestic character.
-Globally, commentators have expressed concerns regarding the welfare of domestic workers during the pandemic, whose spatial confinement at home during lockdown might lead to increased labour exploitation.
+Globally, commentators have expressed concerns regarding the welfare of domestic workers during the pandemic, whose “spatial confinement” at home during lockdown might lead to increased labour exploitation.
 Domestic work, including au pairing, is also a highly feminised field, and women are vulnerable to specific forms of harm, including sexual violence.
-MWJI finds that even under normal circumstances, a substantial minority of their respondents have experienced coercive and exploitative behaviour while au pairing in Australia.
-These women have reported experiences such as feeling compelled to work more than they expected, feeling compelled to work different tasks than they expected, non-payment of money promised, verbal abuse and sexual harm.
+MWJI finds that even under normal circumstances, a signigicant minority of their respondents have experienced “coercive and exploitative behaviour” while au pairing in Australia.
+These women have reported experiences such as “feeling compelled to work more than they expected”, “feeling compelled to work different tasks than they expected”, “non-payment of money promised”, “verbal abuse” and “sexual harm”..